rmorishima/PBHYB/README.md

 1. Configuration

-There are five directories in the pbhyb package. a)source:   the source files of PBHYB b)mdl2:     a part of the source file which handles
+There are five directories in the pbhyb package.// a)source:   the source files of PBHYB b)mdl2:     a part of the source file which handles
             the machine dependent layer (mdl)